 Q. WHAT PENALTIES ARE IMPOSED FOR THE IMPROPER ISSUANCE OR ACCEPTANCE OF A RESALE CERTIFICATE?

 A. Resale certificates are subject to review by the Department of Revenue Services.
 Audit assessments will be made against those accepting improperly issued certificates.
-Knowingly false statements made on resale certificates are punishable by a fine not to exceed $2,000 or by imprisonment not to exceed one year.
+Knowingly false statements made on resale certificates are punishable by a fine not to exceed $1,000 or by imprisonment not in excess of one year, or both.

 For Further Information on Connecticut Taxes: Please call the Department of Revenue Services during business hours, Monday through Friday:

 Forms and Publications: Forms and publications are available all day, seven days a week:

 - Internet: preview and download forms and publications from the DRS Web site: http://www.ct.gov/drs or;

 - Telephone: Call 1-800-382-9463 (toll-free from within Connecticut) or 860-297-5962 (anywhere) and select Option 2 from a touch-tone phone.

 Replaces: IP 93(4), issued 2/24/93